CyberFlameGO/DTSCodingDB/README.md

 * [ ] Store images in base64 in the database
 * [ ] For teacher emails use a regex to check if it's a valid teacher email and also filter domain
 * [ ] Prior to submitting the internal, pin all versions of dependencies in `requirements.txt`.
+* [ ] Use a TOML file for strings and refer to strings in the code using the TOML file instead of hardcoding them into the program \(use tomllib for parsing\).
+* [x] Use Sentry for error reporting and finding errors during testing between each commit.
+* [ ] Create a linter workflow and a unit test \(perhaps fuzz program too\) to run on each push to the repo

 ##### General to\-do
-* [ ] Finish repo config \(pull off of AS91896 and AS91892 config files\) - merging of the repo-setup/init branch is not contingent on this
+* [x] Finish repo config \(pull off of AS91896 and AS91892 config files\) - merging of the repo-setup/init branch is not contingent on this
 * [x] Add .gitignore

 ##### Notes